 - Dangerous manoeuvres, such as overtaking carelessly

 You can make a car crash claim if your accident occurred within the last three years, and was not your fault.
-To check your eligibility, we recommend you take the Accident Advice Helpline 30 second test to confirm.
+To check your eligibility to move forward with a claim, we recommend you take the Accident Advice Helpline 30-second test.

-What information will I need to make a claim?
+What information will you need to make a car crash claim?

-The more details you have to support your car crash claim, the better.
+The more details you have to support your claim, the better.
 Information that may aid your case includes: